 I came across this blog post by Jack Kinsella on how he uses a flashcard app called Anki to master programming languages.
 So I decide to utilize the above 2 books to create an Anki set of flashcards which I then studied on a daily basis on my computer and my iPad.
 I found the spaced repetition to actually work quite well, although it took some adjustment to use this for learning technical details that require a lot of code.

 Regardless, it was great to be able to review questions on the whole test.
-I posted my Anki flashcard set publically, so you can download it on Anki’s website here (Requires account to download).
-However it can be very helpful to create your own flashcard deck to make sure you focus on the areas that you need.
+I posted my Anki flashcard set publically so you can download it on Anki’s website here (Update Feb 26, 2017: I’ve reorganized my Anki decks and the test-specific deck is no longer available.
+I still strongly suggest that creating your own Anki deck is the best way to learn and remember the needed information for this exam.)
+Requires account to download).
+However, it can be very helpful to create your own flashcard deck to make sure you focus on the areas that you need.
 But you can use that set as a template, or just it as your study set and make adjustments to it as you need.

 I wasn’t sure what to expect when I took the test, but one thing that stood out to me was that there was a large amount of code for each question.
 This meant the questions took longer as I had to read through and understand the code.
 Thus I would have focused more on code in my studies that I actually did.